-Dolphin Posted July 21 Author Share Posted July 21 Thanks to both of you, I'll look at the files tomorrow.
-It's a pity that the compression doesn't work( Link to comment Share on other sites More sharing options...
+Dolphin Posted July 21, 2024 Author Posted July 21, 2024 Thanks to both of you, I'll look at the files tomorrow.
+It's a pity that the compression doesn't work(

-Dolphin Posted July 24 Author Share Posted July 24 I tried to do something about it for several days, still a problem with this compression.
-I unpacked and loaded all the files to disk https://drive.google.com/drive/folders/14bKG7HQH_2-rW9vVUui3ylbz42Z9Wjbx?usp=sharing Link to comment Share on other sites More sharing options...
+Dolphin Posted July 24, 2024 Author Posted July 24, 2024 I tried to do something about it for several days, still a problem with this compression.
+I unpacked and loaded all the files to disk https://drive.google.com/drive/folders/14bKG7HQH_2-rW9vVUui3ylbz42Z9Wjbx?usp=sharing

-Dolphin Posted October 18 Author Share Posted October 18 still trying to figure it out.
+Dolphin Posted October 18, 2024 Author Posted October 18, 2024 still trying to figure it out.
 I ran the qbms scanner several times, but I don't see any result.
-Can someone with a fresh look understand what kind of compression this is? thanks in advance🥲 Link to comment Share on other sites More sharing options...
+Can someone with a fresh look understand what kind of compression this is? thanks in advance🥲

 Recommended Posts